nuernber/Theia/docs/html/_sources/building.txt

  make -j4
  make test

-If you can run make test without repeatedly getting errors (NOTE: some of the methods in this library are inherently probabilistic, so always have a small chance of failing.
-This will be fixed in future versions!), then you are ready to install.
+If all tests pass, then you are ready to install.
 Theia can be install using the make install command

 .. code-block:: bash